 It’s time to get behind the scenes and learn a little bit more about what we do at Wine Folly.
-During the last major press run of posters, we were able to capture a short video on what offset printing looks like and how a poster is made.
+During the last major press run of posters, we managed to capture a short video on what offset printing looks like and how a poster is made.

 Wine Folly’s very first design was “How to Choose Wine”

 Behind The Scenes: How a Poster is Made